dubYdub/3tcejorP-SOtnip/project3-file-system.md

 How will your syscall handlers take a file descriptor, like 3, and locate the corresponding file or directory struct?

-Base on the syscall handler in the open file description table to got the the file table and find the locate of file or directory.
+The syscall handlers point to the file handle, and the file handle have a inode pintor, we can use it to get the locate of the file or directory.
+Also, we can use readline to get the original directory of the file.

 ### Question7